LucianoGP95/Matlab_Transient_Diffusion_Time_Calculator/README.md

 It contains two main files and a data file (.mat)

-- Mlx livescript where the user can obeserve all the calculation results introducing the intended boundary conditions.
+- Mlx livescript where the user can observe all the calculation results introducing the intended boundary conditions.
 At the end it displays the appropiate time needed.
 - Slx Simulink file that process all the calculations needed.
 It doesn´t need to be opened by the user.

 References used in the making of this project: